jorgemk85/OneData/README.md

 ```c#
 myUpdatedLog.Update();
 ```
-OneData uses the value inside the property identified as PrimaryKey to find the object in the database and update it as you wish.
+OneData uses the value inside the property identified as `PrimaryKeyProperty` to find the object in the database and update it as you wish.

-**The Update stored procedure uses IFNULL(), so if you want to send partial information, you should send your object with every property set to null except those you really need to update, and of course your PrimaryKey value should be set.**
+**The Update stored procedure uses IFNULL(), so if you want to send partial information, you should send your object with every property set to null except those you really need to update, and of course your `PrimaryKeyProperty` value should be set.**

-When you which to update a set of information contained in a IEnumerable, say, a List, you can simply do the following:
+When you which to update a set of information contained in a `IEnumerable<T>`, say, a `List<T>`, you can simply do the following:
 ```c#
 myLogCollection.UpdateMasssive();
 ```